Elf file format

 Try opening it and see -- YIKES, it's all rubbish and numbers.

-This is of course because we are looking at a binary file which contains machine instructions meant to be read by a processor (or let's say, an interpreter at least).
+binary file which contains machine instructions meant to be read by a processor (or let's say, an interpreter at least).

 Trying to look at this would be looking at Japanese Kanji without speaking a single word of Japanese.